Architeuthis-Flux/Barnacle_Board/README.md

 # Barnacle Board
 ###### an RGB'd out breadboard you can stick things to

-The Barnacle Board is a half-size breadboard with RGB LEDs under each row and a 70-pin card edge connector at the top.
+The Barnacle Board is a breadboard with RGB LEDs under each row and a 70-pin card edge connector at the top.

 ![TxRx00089](https://github.com/Architeuthis-Flux/Barnacle_Board/assets/20519442/a3bab266-83e3-4b2e-a942-23591e9d55d6)